JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 You can fix the desktop UI and verify the fix without rerunning the build:

-1. Update the `main.kt` file in the `desktopApp/src/kotlin` directory as follows:
+1. Update the `main.kt` file under the `desktopApp/src/` directory as follows:

     ```kotlin
     fun main() = application {